ankon07/taxCollection/README.md

   - Check the transaction parameters
   - Verify that the user has approved any required token allowances
   - Check for gas estimation errors

+- **ZKP Verification Failures**:
+  - Ensure the ZKP is generated correctly
+  - Verify that the verification key matches the proving key
+  - Check that the circuit inputs are valid

 ### Getting Help